Opportunities for Year-Round Engagement

-This takes the form of large-group Zoom meetings, smaller-group meetings with EFC Fellows and individual support for specific challenges in implementing their action plans.
+This takes the form of large-group Zoom meetings, smaller-group meetings with Program Director Jesus Salcido Chavarria, and individual support for specific challenges in implementing their action plans.

 While the program emphasizes taking action, there is no expectation that action plans will be complete by November — only that they will be underway.

 The group has an orientation in June, with the summer intensive following in July.
-They will meet again in August to learn the basics of the follow-up program and for reorientation on the structure, content and scheduling meetings.
+They meet again in August to learn the basics of the follow-up program and for reorientation on the structure, content, and scheduling meetings.

-In addition, we will introduce our organizational partners, such as Peace First and The Changemaker Project, that assist with the implementation of young people’s projects, including funding opportunities.
+In addition, we will introduce our organizational partners, such as Peace First and The Changemaker Project, which assist with the implementation of young people’s projects, including funding opportunities.

-2020 Encampers worked on projects addressing racism in primarily White institutions, sustainability through starting a recycling program at their school, injecting material about Native Americans in the high school curriculum, providing school materials for elementary school students and more.
-Young people in previous years have started social justice clubs, advocated for Dreamer legislation, helped to organize Black Lives Matter demonstrations and participated in Get-Out-the-Vote campaigns.
+Young people in previous years have started social justice clubs, advocated for Dreamer legislation, helped to organize Black Lives Matter demonstrations, and participated in Get-Out-the-Vote campaigns.

 Pesticide-Free Soil Project